 What bank is Bluebird by American Express?

-Bluebird prepaid accounts are currently backed by American Express National Bank.
-All of the funds you add are placed in a custodial account by the bank, which is covered by FDIC insurance.
+American Express National Bank currently backs Bluebird prepaid accounts.
+All funds you add are placed in a custodial account by the bank, which has FDIC insurance coverage.

 Does Bluebird build credit?

-No. Bluebird is a prepaid debit account, not a credit card.
-Therefore, you won’t have the chance to build your credit score while you’re using it for everyday transactions.
-That said, if you use your Bluebird card for bill pay, there are services, like LevelCredit, that will report your recurring payments in exchange for a monthly fee.
+No, Bluebird is a prepaid debit account, not a credit card.
+Therefore, you won’t have the chance to build your credit score while using it for everyday transactions.
+However, if you use your Bluebird card for bill pay, services like LevelCredit will report recurring payments to the credit bureaus in exchange for a monthly fee.

 What is the limit on a Bluebird card?